Jacob-OTW/BCOTI/README.md

 Using Heat shrink for all connections where possible is recommended.

 1. Cut the cables of the USB-C port to a length of around 80mm.
 2. Cut a 1x 80mm piece of (Red) wire.
 And 3x 30mm pieces of (Red) Wire.
 These will be your 5V-net.
-Strip a portion of the insultation on one side so that you can twist togther the 3x short pieces, then cover in solder.
+Strip a portion of the installation on one side so that you can twist together the 3x short pieces, then cover in solder.
 3. Cut 5x 30mm pieces of black wire.
 These will be your ground-net.
 Strip one side and combine the 5pieces, same as you did for the 5v-net.
 4. Solder the 80mm piece of (Red) wire, to the potentiometer's on-off-switch.
 <br>